17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 • For the more athletic, a hike or job in the Parco dell’Orecchiella, featuring a nature park and botanical garden.

-Agriturismo Braccitcorti offers a stay in a traditional Italian farmhouse in Northern Italy.
-It features homecooked meals, fresh produce, and wines grown on its own turf.
-There are other local Agriturismos, B&Bs, and farmhouses nearby to stay, such as the amazing Villa Belvedere with breathtaking views.
+• Agriturismo Braccitcorti (⭐️ 9.2) offers a stay in a traditional Italian farmhouse in Northern Italy.
+It features home cooked meals, fresh produce, and wines grown on its own turf.

 A fascinating Small Towns in Tuscany

 Monteriggioni is one of the most charming medieval Tuscany villages, located just outside of Siena.
 The town was built in 1214 by the Sienese people during their war against Florence.
-The town is strategically built atop a hill and was used as the first line of defense in the war.
+The town is strategically built atop a hill and was used as the first line of defense in the war, making it one of the one of the most beautiful villages Tuscany has to offer.

 Walking through this medieval town, or even standing on its walls, one can really get a feel for the conflict that occurred so many years ago.
 Monteriggioni has truly had a medieval feel.
 The majority of the walls built around the town still stand, and in certain sections, you can even walk along the top of the walls!
 Because of Monteriggioni’s strategic defensive position, there is a very picturesque view of the Tuscan countryside one can only see standing along the walls.